oraqlle/cpp-book/src/ch03-common-concepts/comments.md

 🚧 Page Under Construction! 🏗️
 ```

-Comments are a way to document code for other people, and youself.
+Comments are a way to document code for other people, and yourself.
 In C++ there are two
 types of comments, single line and multi-line.
 We've seen single line comments in many of
 the previous examples but to reiterate, a single line comment is started with `//` and
 any text written after it until a newline is ignored by the compiler.